keldaanCommunity/pokemonAutoChess/changelog/patch-3.8.md

 - New evolution mechanic for Poliwhirl/Clamperl.
 Evolution will depends if the pokemon is placed in the frontlane or not.
 - New evolution mechanic for Shaymin.
 Give it a Gracidea flower to evolve into Shaymin Sky.
+- Pool size for stage 5 additional picks has been increased: Common: 14 → 18 ; Uncommon: 11 → 13 ; it's now easier to evolve them